opennox/docs/content/opennox/dev/console.en.md

 load wiz01a
 ```

-In vanilla Nox, not all maps can usually be loaded.
+In vanilla Nox, not every map can be loaded like that.
 For example, it's impossible to load campaign maps in multiplayer.
-OpenNox allows removing those restrictions via [`set maps allow.all`](#set-maps).
+OpenNox allows bypassing those restrictions by using [`set maps allow.all`](#set-maps) command.

 ### set god